Parth-Khosla/Azure-benchmark-VM/README.md

 - Exposes graph over a local web server (Flask)
 - No volume binds required

-> This was built as part of a mini-project for my Bachelor's in Computer Science (Cloud Specialization).
+> This was built as part of a mini-project for my Bachelor's in Computer Science (Cloud Specialization) for my 6th semester.
 The goal was to automate infrastructure deployment and benchmark performance — and it went beyond expectations by being fully containerized and web-served!

 ## 🚀 Technologies Used